crispinprojects/talkcalendar/README.md

 Talk calendar has a built-in concatenative diphone speech synthesizer.
 This has been coded from scratch to read out the date, time and event summary words.

 The Talk Calendar speech engine uses a multi-stage Grapheme-to-Phoneme (G2P) pipeline to transform raw calendar text into audible speech.

 ### The Processing Pipeline

-1. Pre-processing is used to converts dates and times into spoken words (e.g. "Tuesday twenty-fourth February").
+1. Pre-processing is used to convert dates and times into spoken words (e.g. "Tuesday twenty-fourth February").
-2. Lexicon Lookup: The engine first checks pre-defined diphone sequences for common calendar words, months and numbers.
+2. Lexicon Lookup: The first stage checks pre-defined diphone sequences for common calendar words, months and numbers.
-3. Statistical Inference (Machine Learning): If the word is not in the lexicon, the engine uses a trained CART (Classification and Regression Tree) model.
-This model was trained on the 134,000-word [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict#about) to automatically discover and apply phonetic patterns (like the "Magic E" or soft "C") to unknown words.
-The Decision Tree ensures that the Talk Calendar speech engine never "breaks" when it sees a word it does not know.
-It will always make the best statistical guess.
+3. Custom Decision Tree Grapheme-to-Phoneme (G2P) engine: For other words the second stage converts strings of characters (graphemes) into phonetic sounds (phonemes).
 4. Diphone Concatenation: Phonemes are split into diphones (transitions) and stitched together from the audio database.

 ### Learned Phonetic Patterns

-Instead of manually writing rules, the Talk Calendar engine uses Machine Learning to "understand" English [phonics](https://sounds-write.co.uk/what-are-phonemes-and-graphemes/).
-By analyzing the CMUdict dataset, the decision tree model discovered patterns such as:
+At the heart of the Talk Calendar speech engine is a custom decision tree based  **Grapheme-to-Phoneme (G2P)** engine written in C++ and Qt.
+The job of the G2P engine is to transcribe a word into a phoneme sequence.
+For example, it would transcribe the word "hello" into the phonemes  HH AH L OW.
+This is The [ARPAbet](https://en.wikipedia.org/wiki/ARPABET) phonetic transcription for the word "hello".
+ARPABET symbols are used by **The CMU Pronouncing Dictionary** and you can look up the pronunciation for a word or phrase in the [CMUdict here](http://www.speech.cs.cmu.edu/cgi-bin/cmudict).

+I trained the decision tree using statistical inference which is a form of machine learning using the [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict#about) which is a pronunciation corpus containing 134,000 words and their phoneme transcriptions.
+So the decision tree was trained on all on the 134,000 words and I ended up with what I believe is called a a trained CART (Classification and Regression Tree) model.
+The idea is to predict the pronunciation of words based on statistical probability.
+By analyzing the whole CMUdict dataset, the decision tree model discovered patterns such as:

 * Context-Sensitive Vowels: Automatically identifying "Magic E" patterns to switch between short and long vowel sounds.
 * Digraph Detection: Recognizing multi-letter clusters like th, sh, and ph as single phonetic units.

-* Grapheme-to-Phoneme Mapping: Predicting the pronunciation of names and rare words based on statistical probability.
+However, this was not perfect and I had to modify a number of the decision tree functions using hand written rules to improve English word pronunciations.
+I also had to add word exceptions with hand-crafted word to phoneme transcriptions.
+The Talk Calendar speech engine should never "break" when it sees a word it does not know as the decision tree will always make the best statistical guess.
+That is the G2P engine always make an effort of pronouncing an unknown word based on the decision tree rules.

+I have also experimented with using a neural network to learn how to "pronounce" English words by developing a G2P neural network.
+You can find more details on the progress of this work [here](https://github.com/crispinprojects/g2p-neural-network).

-The Talk Calendar speech engine is work-in-progress and will be updated as I develop new features and functionality.
+The Talk Calendar speech engine will be updated as I develop new features and functionality.
+New vocabulary and unique pronunciations will be added to the lexicon (i.e. the word to phoneme mapping) as I come across them.
 You can find out more about diphone concatenation and the diphones used for this project [here](https://github.com/crispinprojects/diphone-talker).
 Currently, a diphone Overlap-Add (OLA) vocoder is used.
 The vocoder is the component responsible for taking "information" (the diphones) and generating the final audio samples.
-New vocabulary and unique pronunciations will be added to the Lexicon as I come across them.

 ## Speech Synthesis Technology Comparison